ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance.md

 ## Licensing
 {: #scb-orderinginstance-licensing}

-Specify the licensing options for the following VMware components in the instance:
+Specify the licensing options for the following VMware® components in the instance:
-* VMware vCenter Server Standard 7.0
+* VMware vCenter Server® Standard 7.0
 * VMware vSphere Enterprise Plus 7.0
-* NSX-T 3.1
+* VMware NSX-T 3.1.1 (Data Center SP Professional, Data Center SP Advanced, or Data Center SP Enterprise Plus)

+The VMware HCX service is not available for Data Center SP Enterprise Plus.

+Small differences exist between NSX-T Data Center and Data Center SP editions.
+For more information, see [Product offerings for VMware NSX-T Data Center 3.1.x (80866)](https://kb.vmware.com/s/article/80866){: external}.
+{: note}

 For Business Partner users, all licenses are included and purchased on your behalf.
 For users who are not Business Partners, you can use the IBM-provided VMware licenses for these components by selecting **Include with purchase**, or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license keys.